Timendus/chip-8-bad-apple/README.md

 outputs the smallest of the three.

 Using diffs, plus the unique nature of the video, as pointed out above, made this data compress much better than the 3D VIP'r Maze image data.
-This data easily compressed to an over 50% compression rate.
-Or in other words: it made the video less than half as small.
+The first part of the video easily compressed to an over 50% compression rate.
+Or in other
+words: it made the video less than half as small.

 But still, at this stage I could only store the video up to frame 1800 of the 6562 total, while leaving us some space for the music.
 And that at a lower frame